cvknage/cvknage/content/cv.en.md

 -- Unified Process (UP)

 ## Work experience
+### 08.2018 - Present: Software Developer, Secomea
+Developing a new cloud based platform for Seaomeas; Secure Remote Access (SRA) solution purpose-built for industrial networks and OT equipment.

-### 09.2018 - Present: Software Developer, Alka Forsikring (Alka Mobil)
+### 09.2018 - 07.2023: Software Developer, Alka Forsikring (Alka Mobil)
 I have touched on several areas of the Alka Software Development organisation, but some of the work I am the proudest of includes:

 Driving change in the organisation regarding code quality, reusable components, and automated testing and build pipelines.

-Working in the Alka Mobile team, where we in a short time have managed to build a scalable infrastructure that enables us to quickly develop new features and create a fantastic customer experience.
+Working on the Alka Mobile team, where we in a short time have managed to build a scalable infrastructure that enables us to quickly develop new features and create a fantastic customer experience.

-Working in the online claims team.
+Working on the online claims team.
 Where we strive to make it as easy as possible for the customers to get the help they need in a matter of minutes.

 ### 04.2017-08.2018: Agile Coach, PFA
 -- Agile Coach on the SAFe implementation in PFA